lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

    and is of no interest to typical users.

 #.
 In the source code, the instances must be ordered as follows:

      - First, list `Boolean` parameters,, then `Integer` parameters and then `Real` parameters.
      - Next, list inputs, then outputs, followed by blocks.
      - Protected instances are below all the public instances and follow the same instance ordering rules.
-     - Within the above order, list scalar values before arrays, but prioritize grouping based on model specific similarities.
+     - Within the above order, list scalar values before arrays, but prioritize groupings based on model specific similarities.

 #.
 Each block must have a ``defaultComponentName`` annotation and a ``%name`` label placed above the icon.
+   See for example the `CDL.Continuous.Constant <https://github.com/lbl-srg/modelica-buildings/blob/64f35506a2b725e071a900a90e3fa3a291a48dca/Buildings/Controls/OBC/CDL/Continuous/Sources/Constant.mo#L21>`_
+   block.

 #.
 To aid readability, the formatting of the Modelica source code file must be consistent with other
    implemented blocks, e.g., use two spaces for indentation (no tabulators),